projectmesa/mesa/paper/paper.md

 ### Spaces
 Mesa 3 provides multiple spatial environments where agents interact, offering both discrete (cell-based) and continuous space implementations:

-In discrete spaces, agents occupy distinct cells or nodes.
-Mesa implements these using a doubly-linked structure where each cell maintains connections to its neighbors.
+In discrete spaces, an agent occupies a cell.
+Mesa implements discrete spaces using a doubly-linked structure where each cell maintains connections to its neighbors.
 The framework includes several discrete space variants with a consistent API:

 - Grid-based: `OrthogonalMooreGrid`, `OrthogonalVonNeumanGrid`, and `HexGrid`
 - Network-based: `Network` for graph-based topologies